chaarlottte/chaarlottte/README.md

 - Working with the Minecraft Protocol
 - Mixins (SpongePowered), Gradle, Maven
 - Working with the Discord API
-- Web development, especially with SvelteKit
+- Web development

 ### Some of my weaker points that I'd like to work on are:
 - Frontend development
-- HTML/CSS/Vanilla JS
+- CSS without using a framework like daisyUI or tailwind
 - C/C++

 ### Some things I'm looking to work on